On Minkowski symmetrizations of $\alpha$-concave functions and related applications: Preliminaries

-with equality if and only if $f$ and $g$ are translates, that is, if and only if there exists $x_0\in\R^n$ such that $f(x)=g(x-x_0)$ for all $x\in\R^n$.
-The inequality is originally due to Pr\'ekopa \cite{Prekopa1} and Leindler \cite{Leindler} in dimension $n=1$.
-It was later extended to all dimensions by Pr\'ekopa \cite{Prekopa2,Prekopa3} and Borell \cite{Borell}, and the equality conditions were determined by Dubuc \cite{Dubuc}.
-The Pr\'ekopa-Leindler inequality is a functional extension of the classical Brunn-Minkowski inequality for convex bodies: Choosing $f=\mathbbm{1}_K$ and $g=\mathbbm{1}_L$ where $K,L\in\mathcal{K}^n$, we get
+This inequality is originally due to Pr\'ekopa \cite{Prekopa1} and Leindler \cite{Leindler} in dimension $n=1$.
+It was later extended to all dimensions by Pr\'ekopa \cite{Prekopa2,Prekopa3} and Borell \cite{Borell}.
+Under the mild assumption that $J(f)$ and $J(g)$ are both positive, the equality cases were characterized by Dubuc \cite{Dubuc}.
+(In degenerate cases, additional possibilities for equality may occur, but we will not need a full equality characterization here.)
+The Pr\'ekopa--Leindler inequality is a functional extension of the Brunn--Minkowski inequality in multiplicative form for convex bodies: choosing $f=\mathbbm{1}_K$ and $g=\mathbbm{1}_L$ where $K,L\in\mathcal{K}^n$, we get

-with equality if and only if $K$ and $L$ are equal up to translation and dilation.
-For more background on the Brunn-Minkowski and Pr\'ekopa-Leindler inequalities, we refer the reader to, e.g., \cite{gardnerBM,SchneiderBook}.
+When $\vol_n(K)\vol_n(L)>0$, as is the case since $K,L\in\mathcal{K}^n$, equality in this multiplicative form holds if and only if $K$ and $L$ are translates.
+For more background on the Brunn--Minkowski and Pr\'ekopa--Leindler inequalities, we refer the reader to, e.g., \cite{gardnerBM,SchneiderBook}.